tyork/mexicanwave/README.md

 TODO
 ====
-- Filter the compass changes a bit more aggressively
+- Derive a clock correction from an NTP service.